jzanetti/shiny_aws/doc/source/Cookbook.rst

 - ``SubnetId``: Subnet ID (can be obtained from AWS administor)
 - ``IamInstanceProfile``: IAM profile for Shiny (can be obtained from AWS administor)

 After this we should be able to view our Shiny application either though the automatically assigned public IP or the elastic IP defined in ``bsis.yml``.
+We can use the provided `Utilities <https://shiny-aws-doc.readthedocs.io/en/latest/Utilities.html>`_ to obtain the IP address.

 .. note::